aonemd/nin/README.md

 been using a markdown file to manage my todo list.
 I looked for something simple and I found [Todo.rb](https://gist.github.com/mattsears/1259080) which `nin` started as a spinoff from.
 However, I needed to add some more features.
-I then fonud [Todolist](http://todolist.site/) which I took some inspiration from but kept the CLI as simple as it is in Todo.rb.
+I then found [Todolist](http://todolist.site/) which I took some inspiration from but kept the CLI as simple as it is in Todo.rb.
 I also didn't like that todolist uses JSON to store the todo items because I wanted to view the file on my phone and I needed something more readable.

+## Contribution

+Contributions are welcome.
+If you found a bug or want to add a new feature, open an issue or send a pull request.

 ## License